-- 4.1 Staff who have confirmed or suspected viral gastroenteritis must report this to the Occupational Health and Wellbeing Department as per HR13 Management of Sickness and Absence and Attendance Policy. - 4.2 Staff who have confirmed or suspected viral gastroenteritis must stay off sick and not attend the place of work until their symptoms have resolved for 48 hours. - 4.3 If a staff member experiences symptoms at work, the Infection Prevention Team must be notified of the location and advise on the correct action to take.
+- 4.1 Staff who have confirmed or suspected viral gastroenteritis must report this to the Occupational Health and Wellbeing Department as per HR13 Supporting and Managing Staff Attendance at Work Policy. - 4.2 Staff who have confirmed or suspected viral gastroenteritis must stay off sick and not attend the place of work until their symptoms have resolved for 48 hours. - 4.3 If a staff member experiences symptoms at work the Infection Prevention Team must be notified of the location and advise on the correct action to take.